-The safety belt locks if there's a sudden stop or crash.
+The safety belt locks if there's a sudden stop or crash, or if you pull the belt very quickly out of the retractor.

 Shoulder Belt Height Adjuster

 When you move a front seat head restraint, the shoulder belt height changes.
 See "Head Restraints" in the Index.